icegoat9/picohaven2/docs/picohaven2_source_doc.md

 Developer notes to accompany the source code for [PICOhaven 2](../README.md), a tactical card-based turn-based dungeon crawler / light RPG built on the the [PICO-8](https://www.lexaloffle.com/pico-8.php) fantasy console.

-This file is internal development notes, see the README linked above for more of a game overview including where and how to play it.
+This file is internal development notes, see the [README](../README.md) for more of a game overview including where and how to play it.

 These are mostly notes-to-self, to make it easier to remember the big picture if I take a break from this project and come back to it months or years later (for example, for a sequel...).
 But perhaps they'll be useful to others who look into the source code.
-Fair warning-- I don't claim to be a software engineering expert, and I had to make many tradeoffs between code abstraction vs. pragmatically fitting into the size constraints of the PICO-8 environment.
+Fair warning-- I don't claim to be a software engineering expert, and I had to make many tradeoffs between code abstraction vs. pragmatically fitting desired features into the size constraints of the PICO-8 environment.

 PICOhaven 2 is a sequel to [PICOhaven](https://github.com/icegoat9/picohaven#readme), and adapts the same core "engine" built for that, with modest changes to add some new game features and strip out unused ones to make space.

 # Development Workflow / Build + Run notes

 The game source is primarily split between two files:
-- `picohaven2.lua` -- main game code, about 1700 lines of PICO-8 flavored Lua, plus comments
+- `picohaven2.lua` -- main game code, about 1800 lines of PICO-8 flavored Lua, plus comments
-- `picohaven2.p8` -- the game 'cart' which contains the sprites, map, and sfx (plus some game strings stored as binary in unused gfx/sfx space, via helper cart storedatatocart...)
+- `picohaven2.p8` -- the game 'cart' which contains the sprites, map, and sfx (plus some game strings stored as binary in unused gfx/sfx space, via helper cart `storedatatocart.p8`...)

 Typical development + test loop:
 - Edit the source code in `picohaven2.lua` (using VScode or another external editor-- it's too large for the PICO-8 built-in editor to open because of its in-code comments, which I didn't want to remove)
 - Whenever you want to run it, strip comments and reduce size with the third-party shrinko-8 tool, e.g.: `python3 ../shrinko8-main/shrinko8.py picohaven2.lua picohaven2_minified.lua --minify-safe-only`
-- In the PICO-8 application, load and run `picohaven2.p8` (which includes the source from `picohaven2_minfied.lua`).
-If it's already open you can just hit Ctrl-R to reload changes (after running the minify command above), which gives a nice quick testing loop.
+- In the PICO-8 application, load and run `picohaven2.p8` (which includes the source from `picohaven2_minified.lua`).
+If a previous version is already open you can just hit Ctrl-R to reload changes (after running the minify command above), which gives a nice quick testing loop.
-- Edit the picohaven.p8 file in the PICO-8 IDE when needed to edit graphics, maps, sound, music
+- Edit picohaven2.p8 in the PICO-8 IDE when needed to edit graphics, maps, sound, music
 - Note: typing INFO at the PICO-8 commandline after a change will show token/character usage
 - Periodically, lint the code to check for unused variables (potential wasted tokens!), unclear local/global variable declarations, and so on, with a command such as `python3 ../shrinko8-main/shrinko8.py --lint picohaven2.lua | less`